daniellimzj/CS1010-1/README.md

 # CS1010

-Some C practise for the placement test using past year exam papers.
-Some of my greatest hits include binary insertion sort and determinant of a matrix.
+Some C practise for NUS CS1010 taken in AY19/20 Sem 1